 We know that overwhelmingly large number of men compared to women are either working or in search of jobs in India (either temporary or permanent).
 Also, considerably more men are engaged in labor-intensive jobs compared to women.
 They are employed more in jobs involving outdoor work compared to women who are more engaged in indoor jobs.
 That means an average man needs to be outdoors for around 10-12 hours a day if not more.
 They don’t have the option to go back home during this time.
 So, if these men are not in places where they have proper toilet facilities (I hope every workplace will have that) or work on the streets, they have no option but to urinate in public.

 Health And Urination

-We also need to understand that an average healthy person need to urinate 6-7 times a day.
+We also need to understand that an average healthy person needs to urinate 6-7 times a day.
 Considering an 18-hour day, we need to urinate once every 2-3 hours.
-So, if one need to stay outdoor for 10-12 hours, one is likely to pee outside home.
-The reason we do not see women urinating in public, is because they don’t have the need to stay outdoors for so long or the jobs they are employed have toilets for them.
+So, if one needs to stay outdoor for 10-12 hours, one is likely to pee outside the home.
+The reason we do not see women urinating in public is that they don’t have the need to stay outdoors for so long or the jobs they are employed have toilets for them.
 Additionally, with excessively high focus on women’s public health and not men’s public health, we see excessive govt. focus on women toilets rather than only ‘toilets’.
-Men’s entry in these ‘gendered’ toilets are barred.
+Men’s entry in these ‘gendered’ toilets is barred.
 So, in a way, our govt. is already telling men not to use toilets.
-Now shaming men for not urinating in the toilets is not only hypocrisy but also extreme form of insensitivity and gynocentric behavior.
+Now shaming men for not urinating in the toilets is not only hypocrisy but also an extreme form of insensitivity and gynocentric behavior.